-With its construction finished, a total of 385 apartments were sold out of 396, and 383 apartments were already handed over by 31 December 2011.
+With its construction finished, a total of 7 penthouses out of 396 apartments have not been sold as of 31 December 2012.
 This residential development alongside the Hilton Hotel provides a unique development in the city.
-The plan is also to build an office tower in the future, which will enhance the attractiveness of this site.
+The plan is also to build mixed use (residential and office) tower, on the neighbouring plot, which will enhance the attractiveness of this site.